Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 # Operationalizing ML Models on Azure (Preview)
 ## Overview

+This guide gets you started with using the Azure ML CLIs to deploy and manage your machine learning models.
+To get the most out of this guide, you should have owner access to an Azure subscription that you can deploy your models to.

-You can efficiently operationalize Spark, Tensorflow, CNTK, or Python based machine learning models using the Azure Machine Learning CLI.
+Using the CLIs, you can efficiently operationalize Spark, Keras, Tensorflow, CNTK, or Python based machine learning models.
+By the end of this document, you should be able to have your operationalization environment set up and ready for deploy your machine learning models.

+For more on operationlaziation, see the [Overview Document](https://github.com/Azure/Machine-Learning-Operationalization/blob/master/documentation/operationalization-overview.md).

 ## Getting Started
 ### Accessing the CLIs